eyyeung/Binary_Classification_EY/README.md

         * 93.2% accuracy on test set
         * 0.896 f1-score (out of 1)

-## Other things to think about
+## Things to think about
-* How to deploy the model?
+* How to deploy the model (real-life use case)
-    - Want to be able to input a accerlerator and return prediction
+    - Want to be able to read accerlerator data and return a prediction and warn the user when their TAC reading rises: This would require predicting TAC reading (regression) instead of a binary classification
+    - Even if it is a binary classification, want real-time prediction.
+* Alternative way to train/test split the data for model training and testing:
+    * Hold out 2 of the 13 participants as test set, then train the model on the 11.
 * What features to eliminate / add?
     * There are some features that are highly correlated with each other (multicollineary) that can be eliminated
         * Less of a problem for decision tree since it will randomly pick one as the important feature, but still should get rid of some
         * Can use Recursive Feature Elimination to eliminate some features
     * There are some features that can be added see above section - other potential features that are not engineered

-# Result
+## Result
 * Decision Tree model with 78 features
 * Binary classificaiton - intoxicated (case 1) or not intoxicated (case 0)
     * We have 67% not intoxicated out of 137333 rows (10s window)